Sign In

 "The man who misses all the fun is he who says it can't be done."
 It was getting done and everybody seemed to be having fun doing it when we arrived at the Western Sizzlin' about eight o'clock Thanksgiving morning.
 The assembly lines were already in action, manned by youngsters and oldsters alike.
 After taking our turn, we left feeling good, knowing that many would enjoy a wonderful meal of turkey and dressing with all the trimmings due to the generosity of so very many who contributed their time and means so it could happen.
 The only person we knew among all the volunteers was Otto Preus but the day was still young.

 Thanksgiving is a state of the heart and mind which is every day with us.
 Most families around here fellowshipped around a bountiful table with loved ones and friends capping the day with the State/Ole Miss game.
-We had a ring side seat here at home and What a game it was!
+We had a ring side seat here at home and

 Others experienced their first Thanksgiving without a loved one such as the Jennings family and the absence of Polly Jennings whose death last week is being acutely felt by her church family and community as well as by her family and friends.
 Polly enjoyed life and was such a blessing to us all.
 Rose Califf, formerly of Dublin and long-time friend of Polly's, called from her home in South Carolina.
 She, too, lost her brother James just a few short weeks ago.
 Sympathy goes also to the Thomas family.
 Margaret Jane Thomas, wife of John who is Charles' brother, was buried the day Polly died.
 She lived in Winona and was buried in Rome.